zvigrinberg/Tekton-pipelines/README.md

 - This repo will contain both tekton tasks and pipelines

-- This repo will contain also triggers and eventListeners
+- This repo will contain also Triggers and EventListeners.

 ## Prerequisites:

 You'll need an openshift or k8 cluster, if you don't have access to such,